(Editor's note: This story has been updated with the number of measles cases in Washington as of Feb. 6 and details of cases in Clark County.)

 Additionally, the regional public health departments have been sending advisories to health care professionals such as one on Jan.
-25,(www.clark.wa.gov) which provided guidance on how to see infected patients safely without exposing other patients -- especially infants, pregnant women or those who are immunosuppressed.
+25(www.clark.wa.gov) that provided guidance on how to see infected patients safely without exposing other patients -- especially infants, pregnant women and those who are immunosuppressed.

-For example, the advisory said if a facility can validate that the patient was masked prior to entry into the facility, taken through a back entrance, escorted through a hallway not shared by other patients and taken straight into a negative air-pressure room, then re-masked and escorted out by the same route, the regional public health departments didn't consider that to be exposure to other patients, but still wanted a list of exposed staff members.
+For example, the advisory said if a facility can validate that the patient was masked before entering the facility, taken through a back entrance, escorted through a hallway not shared by other patients and taken straight into a negative air-pressure room, then remasked and escorted out by the same route, the regional public health departments didn't consider that to be exposure to other patients, but still wanted a list of exposed staff members.